Uniform Estimates in Periodic Homogenization of Fully Nonlinear Elliptic Equations: Introduction

 The uniform ellipticity and periodicity are preserved under the linearization.
 However, the regularity of the linearized operator $F_1^\e$ in the space variable now depends on that of $F$ in the matrix variable as well as the Hessian of the interior corrector $w_F(M_1^\e,\cdot)$ in the space variable.

 A quick remedy for this issue is to impose a strong assumption on $F$, such as $C^{1,1}$ regularity in the matrix variable and H\"older regularity in the space variable.
-Nevertheless, we present a new compactness argument (Lemma \ref{lemma:apprx}) that does not require any assumption other than uniform ellipticity and periodicity of the given operator, which means that it applies to operators that are merely bounded measurable in the space variable.
+Nevertheless, we present a new compactness argument (Lemma \ref{lemma:apprx}) that does not require any assumption other than uniform ellipticity, continuity and periodicity of the given operator; in particular, the argument does not require any control over the modulus of continuity.
 This argument is based on the observation (Lemma \ref{lemma:hom-stab}) that regardless of how irregular $F_1^\e$ is in its space variable, the effective functional $\bar F_1^\e$ stays homogeneous and has the same ellipticity bounds as those of ($F_1^\e$, hence of) $F$.

-The strength of the general compactness argument (Lemma \ref{lemma:apprx}) is that we obtain a uniform interior $C^{1,1}$ estimate for $u^\e$ up to a deleted neighborhood of size $\e$ (Theorem \ref{theorem:int-C11} (i)), for any uniformly elliptic, periodic functional $F$ with bounded measurable coefficients.
+The strength of the general compactness argument (Lemma \ref{lemma:apprx}) is that we obtain a uniform interior $C^{1,1}$ estimate for $u^\e$ up to a deleted neighborhood of size $\e$ (Theorem \ref{theorem:int-C11} (i)), for any uniformly elliptic, periodic functional $F$ that admits $C^2$-regular correctors.
+Moreover, the modulus of continuity of the Hessian of the correctors is not involved in the estimate.
 This provides us a better understanding of the homogenization process, as the regularity estimate decomposes $u^\e$ into regular part and irregular part.
 In particular, the irregular part is regularized under a stronger assumption that the governing operator $F$ is H\"older continuous in its space variable (Theorem \ref{theorem:int-C11} (ii)).
 In other words, a (standard) uniform interior $C^{1,1}$ estimate of $u^\e$ is established, with more regularity assumption on $F$.
 Let us remark that such a decomposition of $u^\e$ is even new in the context of linear equations.

 A more challenging issue appears in the analysis of the sharp, uniform boundary estimate.
 Again we linearize the problem around the approximating data from the previous iteration step, and the data accumulates due to the nonlinearity of the given operator $F$.
 This times, however, the accumulated data does not only include the interior correctors but also the boundary layer correctors.
 The problem is that the boundary layer correctors do not adhere the same periodic pattern in the rapid oscillation as the interior correctors do.
 Thus, once the boundary layer correctors appear in the linearized operator, the operator no longer oscillates periodically in the space variable.
 This implies a qualitative change of the oscillating nature in the next approximation step.